-Leather or sneaker style shoes must be all black, black with white soles, or mostly black with white accents, i.e., white Nike swoosh or white Adidas stripes.
-No high tops, or shoes that light up or roll.
-All laced shoes should be tied.
-Leather all black shoes may be worn for grades K-8, however, sneakers must be worn for PE.
-No backless shoes are permitted.
+Leather or sneaker style shoes must be all black, black with white soles, or black with white accents, i.e., white Nike swoosh or white Adidas stripes.
+No other colors are permitted on the shoe.
+No high tops, mid tops, or shoes that light up or roll.
+Leather black shoes may be worn for grades K-8, however, sneakers must be worn for PE.
+No sandals or backless shoes are permitted at any time.